Ed Drew

-Ed Drew (August 22, 1865 – May 15, 1911) was an Arizona rancher, miner, and lawman in the final years of the Old West.
+Edward Landers Drew (August 22, 1865 – May 15, 1911) was an Arizona rancher, miner, and lawman in the final years of the Old West.
 He is most remembered for his family of pioneers and his death during a shootout near Ray.

 Early life

 Edward Landers "Ed" Drew was born at Lander, Wyoming on August 22, 1865, while his parents, William Henry Harrison Drew and Georgiann Stuart Drew, were crossing the Great Plains to Montana.
 His twin brother, Edwin Drew, died at birth, but he had other siblings to grow up with.

 Move to Arizona

 By 1876, the Drew family had made their way down to Arizona Territory and settled along the San Pedro River near Contention City.
 There William Drew built a ranch and a stagecoach station, which later became known as Drew's Station.

 In his youth, both Drew and his younger sister, Cora, became skilled equestrians.
 They won several contests in Arizona and New Mexico Territory between the 1890s and the early 1900s.
 In 1888, at the age of sixteen, Cora was asked to perform in Buffalo Bill's Wild West by Buffalo Bill Cody himself.
 Her mother refused to allow it though, probably due to her age, but Cora did get to attend the 1893 World's Fair in Chicago, Illinois.